eshaank/StudyBudd/README.md

 # StudyBudd

 A full-stack study application with AI-powered features including document chat, flashcards, quizzes, and a Pomodoro timer.
+Made as a group project for CSE 115A Software Engineering 1 @ UCSC
 ## Tech Stack